-Current tax relating to items recognized directly in equity is recognized in equity and not in profit or loss.
+Current tax relating to items recognized directly in equity is recognized in equity and not in consolidated statements of income.
 The Group periodically evaluates positions taken in the tax returns with respect to situations in which applicable tax regulations are subject to interpretations and establishes provisions where appropriate.